MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Sql/Disable-AzSqlServerActiveDirectoryOnlyAuthentication.md

 ```

 ## DESCRIPTION
-The **Disable-AzSqlServerActiveDirectoryOnlyAuthentication** cmdlet disables Azure Active Directory (Azure AD) only authentication requirement for an AzureSQL Server in the current subscription.
+The **Disable-AzSqlServerActiveDirectoryOnlyAuthentication** cmdlet disables Microsoft Entra ID only authentication requirement for an AzureSQL Server in the current subscription.

 ## EXAMPLES